 There is no longer a requirement for large childminder settings to establish cohorts of up to 8 children.
 Large settings should follow the guidance below and use of smaller groups to minimise contact between children.

 Childminders must ensure they are adhering to the latest guidance for operation during the pandemic, including any updates to this guidance.

-Childminders and any assistants if employed in the setting (including those that are a member of the childminder’s household) must make themselves familiar with COVID-19 advice available from Health Protection Scotland .
+Childminders and any assistants if employed in the setting (including those that are a member of the childminder’s household) must make themselves familiar with COVID-19 advice available from Public Health Scotland .
 It is important that the most up to date guidance is used - always ensure you are using the most up to date version of this guide.
 Always access guidance online wherever possible and check regularly for any updated advice.

 Childminders and assistants must be aware of Test and Protect arrangements.
 If a childminder, assistant, or a member of their household have symptoms, they must self-isolate straight away and contact the NHS to arrange to be tested at 0800 028 2816 or www.nhsinform.scot.
 Childminders must notify the Care Inspectorate of any confirmed or suspected outbreak of an infectious disease via Care Inspectorate eForms.

 Childminders should also ensure that they are familiar with the advice for COVID-19 infected households, the Health Protection Scotland COVID-19 guidance for non-healthcare settings and the COVID-19 advice from the Health and Safety Executive.

-Any assistants employed by the childminder should be consulted in the development of risk assessments.
-Plans and risk assessments should be communicated to parents and all staff.
+Any assistants employed by the childminder should be consulted in the development and updating of risk assessments.
+Plans and risk assessments should be communicated to parents and must be shared with any assistants.
 This must include adults who are employed by the childminder but do not provide direct care to children such as cleaning staff.
 Support staff have a key role to play in reducing the risk from COVID-19 and it is important that they understand and follow the changes to procedures required to reduce the risk of the spread of infection.
 The Care Inspectorate will check staff understanding of the risk assessment and mitigations as part of any scrutiny work they carry out.

 Childminders can use their discretion to allocate places to families, based on their usual operating model.
 Childminders who have contracts in place with a local authority to deliver childcare on behalf of the authority, for example to deliver funded early learning and childcare (ELC), will need to agree these placements with the local authority before they are agreed with parents or carers.